Back

 Part Two of this series will explore:

-• Dementia rates in WA's growing population
+• Dealing with dementia rates in WA's growing population

 • Communicating change to those diagnosed and their carers

-• First steps after noticing memory issues
+• First steps after memory issues arise

 • The importance of a well-informed public